 AAUW at the United Nations

-As a nongovernmental organization, AAUW has special consultative status with the U.N.
-Department of Economic and Social Affairs.
-AAUW’s representatives attend briefings, organize events, and form coalitions to take action on women’s issues such as girls’ empowerment, human trafficking, economic security, and women’s opportunities in science, technology, engineering, and mathematics.
+As a nongovernmental organization, AAUW has special consultative status with the UN Department of Economic and Social Affairs.
+AAUW’s representatives attend briefings, organize events, and participate in coalitions to take action on issues that impact girls and women: access to education and training, human trafficking, women’s economic security and ending the gender pay gap, and increasing girls’ and women’s opportunities in science, technology, engineering, and mathematics.

 Our Representatives at the United Nations

-When AAUW’s U.N. representatives walk through those impressive assembly halls, they’re at work — attending briefings, organizing events, and forming coalitions to take action on women’s issues.
+When AAUW’s UN representatives walk through those impressive assembly halls, they’re at work — attending briefings, organizing events, and advocating in coalitions that take action for girls and women.

-Gloria L. Blackwell is AAUW’s vice president of fellowships, grants, and global programs, overseeing and executing AAUW’s annual $4 million in fellowships, grants, and awards.
-She also directs AAUW’s international collaborations, including the United Nations and other global organizations.
-Before joining AAUW in 2004, she was the director of Africa education programs at the Institute of International Education (IIE) managing multiple girls’ education programs in sub-Saharan Africa.
-Blackwell also managed international fellowships programs during her decade at IIE and has held positions as a Peace Corps staff member and volunteer in Africa.
+Before joining AAUW in 2004 she was the director of Africa education programs at the Institute of International Education (IIE) managing multiple girls’ education programs in sub-Saharan Africa.
+She also managed fellowships programs during her decade at IIE and has held positions as a Peace Corps staff member and volunteer in Africa.

 Veronica McKinny, AAUW Youth Representative

-Veronica McKinny is a sophomore at Lehigh University in Bethlehem, Pennsylvania, pursuing a double major in physics and cognitive science.
-She acts as the president of Lehigh’s Society of Physics.
+Veronica McKinny is a junior at Lehigh University in Bethlehem, Pennsylvania, pursuing a double major in physics and cognitive science.
+She is the president of Lehigh’s Society of Physics.
 McKinny also serves as a teaching assistant for the department of computer science.
 She is an active member of her collegiate community, serving as a Camp Hawk counselor for first-year students and equipment manager for Lehigh University’s marching band.

 Our United Nations Affiliations